helmut-hoffer-von-ankershoffen/brave-search-python-client/README.md

 The Brave Search Python Client provides Web, Image, News, and Video search capabilities.

 Use Cases:
-1) Integrate into your Python code to help users find what they're looking for
+1) Integrate into your Python code to help users find what they're looking for.
-2) Add to your AI applications to give LLMs access to current web information
+2) Add to your AI applications to give LLMs access to current web information.
-3) Use the built-in CLI in shell scripts to get search results in JSON format
+3) Use the built-in CLI in shell scripts to get search results in JSON format.

 ## Overview